Infinite presentability of groups and condensation: Abstract

 \section{Abstract}

-We describe various classes of infinitely presented groups, in connection with the notion of minimal presentation, and of condensation in the space of marked groups.
-In particular, we prove that any infinitely presented metabelian group is a condensation group.
-In contrast, we construct various examples of finitely generated groups with no minimal presentation, including infinitely presented groups with Cantor-Bendixson rank~1.
+We describe various classes of infinitely presented groups that are condensation points in the space of marked groups.
+A well-known class of such groups consists of finitely generated groups admitting an infinite minimal presentation.
+We introduce here a larger class of condensation groups, called infinitely independently presentable groups, and establish criteria which allow one to infer that a group is infinitely independently presentable.
+In addition, we construct examples of finitely generated groups with no minimal presentation, among them infinitely presented groups with Cantor-Bendixson rank 1, and we prove that every infinitely presented metabelian group is a condensation group.